abilandz/PH8124/README.md

-This webpage contains the material for the course PH8124, 'Scientific computing in high-energy physics', offered in SS2020.
+This webpage contains the lecturing material for the course PH8124, 'Scientific computing in high-energy physics', offered in SS2020.

-Full course description is at the following link:
+The formal course description can be found at the TUM website at the following link:

 *  https://www.ph.tum.de/academics/org/cc/mh/PH8124